mercury-telemetry/mercury-telemetry/docs/configure_grafana.md

  - Delete: Deletes the GFConfig.
 Wipes the Grafana instance of all dashboards and datasources.

 ### Manage Event Dashboards

-- (Fig 2b):
+- **Note:** Each time you create an event in Mercury, a dashboard will be created in Grafana automatically with sensor panels for all of your sensors at that time.

+![Fig 2b - View Grafana Host](imgs/view_grafana_host.png)
+ > Fig 2b.
+The Local Grafana instance has one event, Baja.
+ The Baja dashboard has 3 sensor panels: GPS, temperature, and speed.

-- Delete Dashboard: Deletes the entire dashboard from Grafana.
+- `Delete Dashboard`: Deletes the entire dashboard from Grafana.
 (Once you delete a dashboard, you can create it again, but any of your previous setting changes will be lost.)
-- Update Panels: For choosing which sensor panels to display in the dashboard.
+- `Update Panels`: For choosing which sensor panels to display in the dashboard.
 Choose from the Sensor Panels list.
 All of the panels will be restored to their default settings.
-- Reset Panels: Reset the dashboard to include all of the currently available sensors.
+- `Reset Panels`: Reset the dashboard to include all of the currently available sensors.
 All of the panels will be restored to their default settings.
-- View Dashboard in Grafana: View and edit the dashboard in your Grafana instance.
+- `View Dashboard in Grafana`: View and edit the dashboard in your Grafana instance.
-![Fig 2b - View Grafana Host](imgs/view_grafana_host.png)
- > Fig 2b.
-The Local Grafana instance has one event, Baja.
- The Baja dashboard has 3 sensor panels: GPS, temperature, and speed.

 #### Add an Event Dashboard (Fig 3)
-1. Create an Event (if you haven't already).
+1. Create an Event (if you haven't already, see `Configure Events` to learn how).
 2. Go to `Existing Grafana Hosts`--> `Show Dashboards` for the Grafana host you are trying to add the dashboard to.
 3. If the event dashboard doesn't already exist in Grafana,